 We were asked to provide two types of data, Mean and Median, and you can see this terminology in the tables below.
 For the purposes of the report “Mean” is the average pay rate for all males versus all females and “Median” is the pay rate of the middle ranking man versus the pay rate of the middle ranking woman.

+Within ProPharma Group 81% of our workforce is made up of females we employ a significantly higher proportion of females in senior management and director roles.
 We are proud of our family friendly policies and many men and women have taken advantage of our flexible working opportunities.
 We believe this flexible working culture has enabled our predominantly female employee workforce to continue to progress throughout their career, and to maintain a positive work/life balance while not being held back by a rigid working week.
-This is a contributor to our positive Median Gender Pay Gap.
+This is demonstrated through 26.25% of the Upper Quartile employees working part time hours.